pyOpenSci/software-peer-review/our-process/policies.md

 - Packages not updated within 6 months will receive a flag on the website in the form of a small icon.
-- Packages with low activity (no new commits or releases) for the past 12 months will be flagged for potential archive. archived.
-At this point, a member of the pyOpenSci team will contact the package maintainers to assess the maintenance status and their intentions regarding the tool.
+- Packages with low activity (no new commits or releases) for the past 12 months will be flagged for potential archive.
+  A pyOpenSci team member will contact the package maintainers to assess the maintenance status and their intentions regarding the tool.